-For a lot of habits we develop routines.
-That way we build in a control system so we don’t forget to do what we planned.
-Usually we take supplements when we have a meal.
+For a lot of habits, we develop routines.
+That way we build a control system so we don’t forget to do what we planned.
+Usually, we take supplements when we have a meal.
 We won’t forget to take them then, and often the effect of supplements is better when they are taken with food.
-Is there a best time for supplements, water and food?
+Is there a best time for supplements, water, and food?

-Much of this article is about how I handle supplements, food and water.
-Although my behavior is based on scientific research, you can say that these texts are my opinion.
+Much of this article is about how I handle supplements, food, and water.
+Although my behaviour is based on scientific research, you can say that these texts are my opinion.

 As I often say on this website, for any scientific research that is positive about something, there is research that is negative.
 That’s why I try everything and see how my body reacts.
 I let that guide me in my decisions.